cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemasAnalizer.md

 	})
 ```
 #### Verifying an entity with a JSON Schema remote (simplified mode)
-You can verify an entity just using a remote JSON schema and the VerifyModel () function, without define the URL of the schema through the setModel() function.
+You can verify an entity just using a remote JSON schema and the `verifyModel()` function, without define the URL of the schema through the `setModel()` function.
-The VerifyModel () function receives as parameters: the URL of the schema of the data model, the entity to verify and the ocb-sender object.
+The `verifyModel()` function receives as parameters: the URL of the schema of the data model, the entity to verify and the ocb-sender object.
 Example:
 ```javascript
 	var ngsi = require('ngsi-parser');